10 Schools Who Built Awesome LabMaps

 4. Iowa State University

-Iowa State University uses big icons and includes the identifying code for each computer, making this a dual use map for students and IT staff.
+Iowa State University uses big icons to show which computers are available in real time.
+They include the identifying code for each computer, making this a dual use map for students and IT staff.

 5. University of Kansas